-Conservation of Energy:
+A) Conservation of Energy:

-The steps taken for conservation of energy:
+a) The steps taken for conservation of energy:

-During the year, your Company has made constant efforts for conservation of energy.
-At all manufacturing facilities, emphasis is placed on improving the efficiency at all levels with the central idea of energy conservation.
-Your Company has examined the machinery requirement with respect to articles to be produced and optimized selections for least energy consumption options with precision in outputs.
-Our proximity to customer locations reduced the energy footprints in transportation.
-We are installing windmill and solar cells across all plants.
-During this critical time, the Company has focused more on;
+We continue to make efforts for conservation of energy in Company's day to day operations.
+At all manufacturing facilities, our primary focus is on improving the efficiency at all levels, with an emphasis on energy conservation.
+We examine the machinery requirement with respect to articles to be produced and optimize selections for least energy consumption options with precision in outputs.
+All these efforts resulted into energy saving by 12% and productivity increase by 12% on average.
+Our proximity to customer locations also contributes in reducing the energy footprints in transportation.

-- energy conservation;

-- improving technology;
+During the year under review the Company has focused more on:

-- improving efficiency of production.

-Specific Energy Conservation measures taken during the year:

-- Control on energy inputs for plasticization; - Control on energy inputs to machines; - Exploring replacement of hydro motors with servo motors: - Monitoring and analysis of energy consumption on daily basis; - Replacement of old conventional moulding machines with new ones, which are always either servo controlled or fully electric; - Constant monitoring of machines to optimize productivity; - Installation of solar panels at various plants to service our electricity needs.
+- optimised selections of machineries and equipment for least energy consumption; - improving technology for energy conservation; - improving efficiency of production with a view to conserve energy; - Installation of windmill and solar cells. - b) Specific Energy Conservation measures taken during the year are: - Installation of new Injection Moulding Machines to save energy; - Control on energy inputs to machines; - Exploring replacement of hydro motors with servo motors; - Monitoring and analysing of energy consumption on daily basis; - Replacement of old conventional moulding machines with new ones, which are always either servo controlled or fully electric; - Constant monitoring of machines to optimize productivity; - Installation of solar panels at various plants to service our electricity needs.

-Steps taken by the Company for utilizing alternate sources of energy:
+c) Steps taken by the Company for utilizing alternate sources of energy:

 Your Company has invested in windmill energy and started to invest in solar power in suitable areas of operations.
+These measures are likely to result into reduction in usage of conventional energy sources / saving in energy cost and environmental benefits in the vicinity.